-For data analysis, we perform the same strategy that is described in § 3, modifying the analysis tool to focus on trimming a section of the field where the astronomical object appears, using standard techniques of aperture photometry, i.e., the sum of the values within a circular aperture, minus the average value of an external annular ring section for the sky subtraction and the possible correction for effects of the background in the polarimetric calculus (Patat & Romaniello 2004; Tinbergen 1996).
-For an accurate polarimetric analysis, the aperture radius must be big enough to include all of the star emission; to test that, we perform some growth curves to find an aperture value where the cumulative flux of the source reaches a stable value (O'Connor et al. 2020).
-Figure 20 shows this task, performed for the
+For data analysis, we perform the same strategy that is exposed in section 3, modifying the analysis tool to make it focused on trimming a section of the field where the astronomical object appears, making standard techniques of aperture photometry, i.e., the sum of the values within a circular aperture, minus the average value of an external annular ring section for the sky subtraction and the possible correction for effects of the background in the polarimetric calculus (Patat & Romaniello 2004; Tinbergen 1996).
+For an accurate polarimetric analysis, the aperture radius must be big enough to include all of the star emission; for testing that, we perform some growth curves to find an aperture value where the cumulative flux of the source reaches a stable value (O'Connor et al. 2020).
+Figure 20 shows this task, performed for the HD 101656 observations, where we found that the cumulative relative fluxes of the four fields get stable after an aperture radius of 10 arcseconds.